majoseph77/Super-Freaking-Awesome-WDI-LA-Summer-Class-Notes/work/w01/d01/instructor/what_is_wdi.md

   things that are out there already (there is SOOOOO MUCH!).
 Most importantly, however, is that you should learn to make these yourselves, and share them with each other.
+4. **Asking questions**: ... this one is simple.
+ASK QUESTIONS!
+Always ask, because you should always know:
+  - **What should I be *doing* right now?**
+  - **What should I be *learning* right now?**
+  - and then any question you have about the topic or content of that moment!

 ---